ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 !!! example "Task 1 - Pseudopotential File"

     Navigate to the `01_carbon_monoxide/01_convergence_threshold` directory.
-Here you will see an input file `CO.in` and two psedupotnetial files.
+Here you will see an input file `CO.in` and two pseudopotential files.
 Open the pseudopotential file for oxygen using the `less` command.

-    - What level of approximation are we using e.g. Local Density Approximation (LDA), PBE, etc..?
-Hint: This is usually stored at the top of pseudopotential files.
+    - Which approximation is used for the exchange-correlation functional?

         ??? success "Answer"
-            LDA.
+            The local density approximation (LDA).
 This is found at the top of the pseudopotential file:

             ```
             Info:   O LDA 2s2 2p4 RRKJ3 US
             ```

-    - What were the 'core' and 'valence' states used to generate the pseudopotential file??
+    - Which atomic orbitals are included as valence states and which ones are included in the core?

         ??? success "Answer"
-            The states listed in the PP file are the valence states, and thus these are:
+            The states listed in the pseudopotential file are the valence states.
+These are:
             ```
             nl pn  l   occ               Rcut            Rcut US             E pseuo
             2S  0  0  2.00      0.00000000000      0.00000000000      0.00000000000
             2P  0  1  2.00      0.00000000000      0.00000000000      0.00000000000
             ```
-            The core states are therefore 1S.
+            The core state are therefore the 1S state.
     - What is the valence charge of the oxygen atom core consisting of the nucleus and the core electrons?

         ??? success "Answer"
             The valence charge is 4.
-Found by identifying the line `4.00000000000 Z valence` in the information below:
+This is state in the line `4.00000000000 Z valence`:
             ```
             <PP_HEADER>
             0                      Version Number